 The Massasoit House in Springfield, around 1882.
-Photo from Springfield Illustrated by James D. Gill (1882)
+Image from Springfield Illustrated by James D. Gill (1882)

 The same scene around 1908, with the stone railroad arch in the distance.
 Image courtesy of the Library of Congress, Detroit Publishing Company Collection.

 This scene on Main Street in Springfield was prime real estate when the first two photos were taken.
 The hotel building in those photos, the Massasoit House, opened in 1843, right next to the railroad depot (the building partially hidden by a tree in the right-center of the 1882 photo), just four years after the railroad came to Springfield.
 It was the perfect place for a hotel, because the railroad depot made this location the transportation hub of the city, and the building was soon expanded, first with a wooden wing to the south along Main Street in 1847, and then a brick wing to the rear of the original building in 1853.
 Then, in 1857 the wooden section here on Main Street was demolished and rebuilt in brick.
 The first two photos show the original 1843 section of the hotel, which stands in the distance in the center of the photos.
 On the left side of both photos is the 1857 expansion, with its Italianate-style architecture.